kartik-giri/core/README.md

 - unlocking (cooking) is not disallowed when another such operation is being perfomed (i.e. reentrancy is allowed)
 - access to functions changing flash accounting can be restricted by the `cook()` caller
 	- it means it is no longer users' responsibility not to make untrusted calls when flash accounting is active not to allow for reverts (although the action may cause a revert of the whole transaction if that separately valid action would cause a later under/overflow in storage balances due to new balance changes)
-- balance changes and total balance change are not restricted to `int128`s, the only real restriction is that any single operation must fit the amount in 256 bits and the filnal balance must fit in an `uint256`.
+- balance changes and total balance change are not restricted to `int128`s, the only real restriction is that any single operation must fit the amount in 256 bits and the final balance must fit in an `uint256`.

 ## Blueprints